Using Data to Seek Continual Improvement, Not Just Process Behavior (Monitoring)by John Hunter

 This is an important point, drawing the upper and lower control limits 3-sigma from the mean is based on practical experience with managing processes.
 3 is not a statistically derived measure it is a practical measure based on what works effectively.
 Using 3 results in the best choice of when to use special cause problem solving methods (what is special about this result) versus common cause problem solving (how can we improve the overall system to improve results.

-They also remind us that the process monitoring chart (control chart) does not require normally distributed data.
+They also remind us that the process behavior chart (control chart) does not require normally distributed data.
 And this is a good thing because real processes are not normally distributed – they have impacts to the process that create results that are not normally distributed.
 It is true many textbooks and other books will say the data needs to be normally distributed, this is due to less useful statistical methods (as they discuss in the paper) that in addition to being less useful are disconnected from how real processes behave.

 The crucial difference between Shewhart’s work and the probability approach is that his work was developed in the context, and with the purpose, of process improvement as opposed to process monitoring.